cjschu17/Thesis2016-2017/ThesisWriting/WorksCited.md

 ---

-## Chapter 3 - Initial Differences
+## Chapter 3 - Differences among the scholia zones

 Allen, T. W. “On the Composition of Some Greek Manuscripts: The Venetian Homer,” Journal of Philology 26, 1899, 161-181, http://www.homermultitext.org/pd-pdfs/Allen-JP-1899.pdf.
 Accessed May 3 2017.